zplug/zplug/README.md

 # Can manage a plugin as a command
 zplug "junegunn/dotfiles", as:command, of:bin/vimcat

-# Manage everything e.g. zshrc (alias)
+# Can manage everything e.g., other person's zshrc
 zplug "tcnksm/docker-alias", of:zshrc

 # Prohibit updates to a plugin by using the "frozen:" tag
 zplug "k4rthik/git-cal", as:command, frozen:1

-# Grab binaries (from GitHub Releases)
+# Grab binaries from GitHub Releases
 # and rename to use "file:" tag
 zplug "junegunn/fzf-bin", \
     as:command, \
     from:gh-r, \
     file:fzf

-# Support oh-my-zsh
+# Support oh-my-zsh plugins and the like
 zplug "plugins/git",   from:oh-my-zsh
 zplug "themes/duellj", from:oh-my-zsh
 zplug "lib/clipboard", from:oh-my-zsh

-# Run a command after a plugin is installed
+# Run a command after a plugin is installed/updated
 zplug "tj/n", do:"make install"

 # Support checking out a specific branch/tag/commit of a plugin